casiimir/meal-hub/README.md

 <h1>Features:</h1>
 <p>

-User Authentication and Login: With our new login feature, you can create a personalized account and save your favorite recipes for easy access.
+<h2>User Authentication and Login:</h2> With our new login feature, you can create a personalized account and save your favorite recipes for easy access.
 Your account will also allow you to sync your data across devices, so you never lose your recipe collection.

-Save and Access Recipes: Once logged in, you can now save recipes to your profile.
+<h2>Save and Access Recipes:</h2> Once logged in, you can now save recipes to your profile.
 This way, you can quickly access your favorite recipes whenever you want.
 Say goodbye to endless searching; your favorite recipes are just a click away!

-Step-by-Step Instructions: We have added detailed step-by-step instructions for each recipe, making it easier for both seasoned chefs and beginners to follow along and create delicious dishes.
+<h2>Step-by-Step Instructions:</h2> We have added detailed step-by-step instructions for each recipe, making it easier for both seasoned chefs and beginners to follow along and create delicious dishes.

-Category Filters: We understand that sometimes you have a specific craving or dietary preference.
+<h2>Category Filters:</h2> We understand that sometimes you have a specific craving or dietary preference.
 Now, you can easily filter recipes based on categories like vegan, gluten-free, comfort food, and more.
 Finding the perfect recipe has never been simpler.

-Enhanced Fridge Feature: Our unique ingredient-based search has been taken to the next level.
+<h2>Enhanced Fridge Feature:</h2> Our unique ingredient-based search has been taken to the next level.
 Powered by API calls and Firebase integration, you can now receive even more personalized recipe suggestions based on the ingredients you have in your fridge.
 Let Yummy inspire your culinary creativity!

- Minimalistic Design: Enjoy a clean and user-friendly design that simplifies your recipe exploration experience. </p>
+<h2>Minimalistic Design:</h2>Enjoy a clean and user-friendly design that simplifies your recipe exploration experience. </p>

 <h1>Behind the Scenes:</h1>
 <p>